nonsense2596/teaching-materials/frontend1/frontend1_1.md

 ### Inline elements:
 - in the browser, they appear in the same line as the previous element, right after it
 - can be part of the content a block level element
+- height and width can NOT be set

 Examples are links, images, input elements or inline text containers: